AnujBhatnagar1910/organize-files/README.md

 # organize-files
-script to organize files present in a particular provided path
+script to organize files present in the path provided by the user